matdombrock/sllm/README.md

 Commands:
-  .help                          show sllm help .prompt [options] <prompt...>  send a prompt (default command) .settings [options]            set a persistant command option .settings-view                 view the current settings that were changed via the `settings` command .settings-purge                purge the current settings that were changed via the `settings` command .history-view [options]        view the conversation history
+  .help                          show sllm help .prompt [options] <prompt...>  send a prompt (default command) .settings [options]            set a persistent command option .settings-view                 view the current settings that were changed via the `settings` command .settings-purge                purge the current settings that were changed via the `settings` command .history-view [options]        view the conversation history